unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Resolver records may contain classical DNS records besides other records.
 In order to distinguish those from other crypto records, the `dns.*` namespace is used.
 So DNS `A` corresponds to `dns.A` crypto record.
 Any [listed DNS record](https://en.wikipedia.org/wiki/List_of_DNS_record_types) as per RFC standards is supported.
 All record names must follow upper case naming convention.

 As crypto resolver doesn't support multiple records with the same key, but DNS does allow that, DNS record value must always be stored as [JSON](http://json.org) serialized array of strings.
-Example 1: a domain that needs one `CNAME` record set to `example.com.` should be configured as one crypto record `dns.CNAME` set to `["example.com."]`.
+Example 1: a domain that needs one `CNAME` record set to `example.com.` must be configured as one crypto record `dns.CNAME` set to `["example.com."]`.
-Example 2: a domain that needs two `A` records set to `10.0.0.1` and `10.0.0.2` should be configured as one crypto record `dns.A` set to `["10.0.0.1","10.0.0.2"]`.
+Example 2: a domain that needs two `A` records set to `10.0.0.1` and `10.0.0.2` must be configured as one crypto record `dns.A` set to `["10.0.0.1","10.0.0.2"]`.

-No other data transformation is required when converting a traditional DNS record into Crypto record other than serialization as JSON array of strings.
+No other data transformation is required when converting a traditional DNS record into Crypto record other than aggregating records with the same name to one record using serialization as JSON array of strings.

 TODO: confirm the following paragraphs with DNS technology experts